 Financial literacy for kids: Teaching kids about money

-Whether earning it through an allowance or a job, giving kids hands-on experience can help them learn how to save, spend, and grow their money wisely.
+Whether earning through an allowance or a job, giving children hands-on experience with money can help them learn how to share, save, spend and grow their money wisely.

-Children learn to appreciate the real-world prices of goods quite quickly when the money comes from their own pocket.
-By allowing your children to take responsibility for their money at a young age, they can learn the invaluable lesson of how to budget and spend.
+Children can learn to appreciate the real-world prices of goods quickly when the money comes from their own pocket.
+By allowing your children to take responsibility for their money at an early age, they can learn how to budget and spend.

 - Spending